jaburns/shoot/README.md

-I'm actively devving this repo as well as ``node-gamesync`` so I just added it as a submodule instead of using ``pacakge.json`` so I could work on them both easily.
+I'm actively deving this repo as well as ``node-gamesync`` so I just added it as a submodule instead of using ``pacakge.json`` so I could work on them both easily.

 ```sh